NVIDIA/aistore/README.md

 }
 ```

-## Networking
+## AIStore Configuration

+Configuration consists of cluster-wide (global) defaults and node-specific values - the latter includes node's own hostnames (or IP addresses) and mountpaths (disks).

+Optionally and in addition, there's also a node-specific "config override" - a set of values that were changed for this node from global (inherited) defaults.

+[AIS configuration](docs/configuration.md) is further described and illustrated in this [readme](docs/configuration.md).

-As usual, production configuration requires careful consideration.
+It is important to note that configuring cluster for production requires careful consideration.
 For example, AIS supports 3 (**three**) logical networks and will, therefore, benefit, performance-wise, if provisioned with up to 3 isolated physical networks or VLANs.
 The logical networks are:

 * user (aka public)
 * intra-cluster control